rev-net/memo/memo.md

 ### 3.1 Overview

-There are three categories of revnets that we foresee in the near term:
+There are three categories of revnet businesses that we foresee in the near term:
 - **Direct sales:** These revnets' tokens are sought directly from the usage of applications that take fees, or from the sales of goods and services.
 These can be onchain applications which hardcode and automate the routing of funds to the revnet, or offchain applications which rely on an intermediary entity to manage engagement with the revnet and token distribution on users' behalf.
 - **Subscription fees:** These revnets' tokens are sought because they permit access to certain functionalities onchain or offchain.
 - **Memetic:** These revnets' tokens are sought because holders believe in the network's capacity to aggregate attention and cultural relevance, or because the tokens serve a secondary purpose like signaling loyalty.

+We expect these business models to be initially used by three main categories of organizations:
+- **Onchain:** Revnets with zero split percentages, or split percentages going to multisigs and onchain DAOs.
+- **Campaign:** Revnets with a near-100% split percentage, useful for ongoing fundraises that prefer access to all the capital.
+- **Hybrid:** Revnets with a split percent operated by a for-profit or non-profit corporation or association.

 A revnet can belong to any number of these categories, and grow into others over time as new ideas emerge and market preferences shift. $REV, for example, is best described within the "direct sales" category because it benefits from fees taken directly within the smart contract routines.